 - Over couscous - most tagines are perfect served over a bed of couscous to soak up all the sauce.

-- With fresh bread - I grew up eating 99% of my grandma's/aunt's/dad's tagines with freshly baked Moroccan bread (khobz).
+- With fresh bread – I grew up eating 99% of tagines with freshly baked Moroccan bread (khobz).
 We dip it directly into the tagine and use it as a utensil to soak up the sauce and grab the veggies/meat.
+You can use whatever kind of bread you like.

 - With a spoon - if you're feeling like keeping things simple, a bowl and a spoon will do the trick too!

 Cooking equipment can have a big impact on how your tagine turns out.
-It probably comes as no surprise that my favorite tagines are from Morocco.
+It probably comes as no surprise that my favorite tagines (like the one I’m using today) are from Morocco.
 They are handmade, impeccable quality and inexpensive.

 Plus, you're usually supporting a local vendor when you buy directly from Morocco.

-That said, I have tested out a few national brands that are a bit more accessible if you aren't heading to Morocco any time soon.
+I have tested out a few mainstream brands that are a bit more accessible if you aren’t heading to Morocco any time soon.

 Here's a few I would recommend: